colin99d/http-receiver/README.md

 ## Usage

 To begin using the server, you can simply run `http-receiver` in your terminal.
 This will start the server on port 9000.
-For more advanced usage see our example below.
+For more advanced usage see our examples below.

 ### Example